 We have had several conversations with adults who have told us how unloved they felt by their parents because their parents left them to their own devices whilst in their teenage years.

-They felt that their parents did not love them enough to discipline them even though the discipline would only entail a good talking to with a thorough reality shake in the mix.
-They felt that if their parents would only have done that they would not have made many of the wrong choices which they later went on to make.
+They felt that their parents did not love them enough to discipline them, even though the discipline would only have entailed a good talking to mixed with a thorough reality shake.
+They felt that if their parents would only have done that, they would not have made many of the wrong choices which they later went on to make.
 Scripture tends to agree with this assessment:

 ‘And have you forgotten the encouraging words God spoke to you as his children?
 He said, “My child, don’t make light of the Lord’s discipline, and don’t give up when he corrects you.
 For the Lord disciplines those he loves, and he punishes each one he accepts as his child.
 As you endure this divine discipline, remember that God is treating you as his own children.
 Whoever heard of a child who is never disciplined by its father?
 If God doesn’t discipline you as he does all his children, it means that you are illegitimate and are not really his children at all.
 Since we respected our earthly fathers who disciplined us, shouldn’t we submit even more to the discipline of the Father of our spirits, and live forever?’
 (Hebrews 12:5-9, NLT)

 It is clear from Scripture that a significant aspect of love is discipline

 The Virtues of Discipline